Thomson-dev/Thomson-dev/README.md

 # Welcome to My GitHub Profile! 👋

 ## 🚀 About Me
 I am a **Software developer**  with a passion for creating scalable, high-performance applications and data-driven solutions.
-With expertise in full-stack development, data analysis, and machine learning, I enjoy solving complex problems and delivering impactful results.
+With expertise in full-stack development, I enjoy solving complex problems and delivering impactful results.

 ---